yangdaqiang/pic-d/README.md

 # pic-d could download pictures form a specific website https://www.lanvshen.com/
-it is a excecise project of scraper and R programming. the useage steps of it is following:
+it is a excecise project of scraper and R programming. the useage steps of it are following:
 1 get into this web;
 2 select favorite model and click the model name;
 3 copy websit and paste it in code "~multipage.r" or "~singlepage.r";